ome/omero_search_engine/readme.rst

 * The search engine query is a dict that has three parts:

-* The first part is "and_filter", it is a list, each item in the list is a dict that has three keys:
+* The first part is "and_filter", it is a list.
+Each item in the list is a dict that has three keys:
     * name: attribute name (name in annotation_mapvalue table)

     * value: attribute value (value in annotation_mapvalue table)

     * operator: the operator, which is used to search the data, e.g. equals, no_equlas, contains, etc.

-* The second part of the query is or_filters; it has alternatives to search the database; it answers a question like finding the images which can satisfy one or more of conditions inside this list.
-It is a list of dict also and have the same format as the dict inside and_filter
+* The second part of the query is or_filters; it has alternatives to search the database; it answers a question like finding the images which can satisfy one or more of conditions inside a list.
+It is a list of dicts and has the same format as the dict inside the and_filter

-* The third part is the main_attributes, it allows the user to search using one or more of project _id, dataset_id, group_id, owner_id, group_id, owner_id, etc. It supports two operators, equals and not_equals.
-Hence, it is possible to search one project instead of all the projects, also it is possible to search the results which belong to a specific user or a group.
+* The third part is the main_attribute, it allows the user to search using one or more of project _id, dataset_id, group_id, owner_id, group_id, owner_id, etc. It supports two operators, equals and not_equals.
+Hence, it is possible to search one project instead of all the projects.
+Also it is possible to search the results which belong to a specific user or group.

 * The search engine returns the results in a JSON which has the following keys:

-    * 'notice': report a message to the sender whihc may includes an error message.
+    * 'notice': reports a message to the sender which may include an error message.
     " 'Error': specific error message
     * 'query_details': The submitted query.
     * 'resource': The resource, e.g. image
-    * 'server_query_time': The server query times in seconds
+    * 'server_query_time': The server query time in seconds
-    * 'results': the query results, which is a dict which has the following keys:
+    * 'results': the query results, which is a dict with the following keys:
     * 'size': Total query results.
     * 'page': page number, a page contains a maximum of 10000 records.
 If the results have more records, they will be transformed using more than one page.
-    * 'bookmark': bookmark to be used to call the next page if the results exceed 10,000 records.
+    * 'bookmark': Used to call the next page if the results exceed 10,000 records.
-    * 'total_pages': Total number of the pages that contains the results.
+    * 'total_pages': Total number of pages that contains the results.
     * 'results': a list that contains the results.
 Each item inside the list is a dict.
-The dict keys contain, image id, name in addition to all the metadata (key/pair, i.e. "key_values") values for the image.
-Each item has other data such as the image owner Id and group id, project id and name, etc.
+The dict key contains image id, name, and all the metadata (key/pair, i.e. "key_values") values for the image.
+Each item has other data such as the image owner Id,group Id, project Id and name etc.

 * It is possible to query the search engine to get all the available resources (e.g. image) and their keys (names) using the following URL:

     * 127.0.0.01:5577/api/v1/resources/all/keys

-* The user can get the available values for a specific key for a recourse, e.g. what are the available values for Organism:
+* The user can get the available values for a specific key for a resourse, e.g. what are the available values for "Organism":

     * http://127.0.0.1:5577/api/v1/resources/image/getannotationvalueskey/?key=Organism

-* The following python script  sends a query to the search engine and gets the results
+* The following python script sends a query to the search engine and gets the results:

 .. code-block:: python